-From the findings of the researchers at Marquette University, it was found that postpartum women often test positive for pelvic instability.
-The data from their research was all qualitative and differed between tests.
-An issue with this data is that the results vary.
-One way to develop more accurate and consistent results would be to produce quantitative data.
 The Lower Extremity Strength Testing device generates numerical results that can be used to determine instability.
 The LEST allows women to press upward (from 7-12 cm off the ground) into a push plate that measures their force.
 This force can be analyzed to determine the maximum voluntary contraction (MVC) of the hip flexor muscles.
+The width of the device is 39.69 cm, well over the minimum width required.